benjaminparry/benjamin.parry.is/source/watching/ed-wood.md

   - Creativity
 ---

-A heartwarming story of bravery, resilience and acceptance.
+A heartwarming story of bravery, resilience and acceptance. **PULL THE STRING!!!**